 A trip to Italy can be expensive if it isn’t done right as it is one of the most expensive countries in Europe but it can be done on a budget.

-Tuscany is also where me and Theo will be getting married Next year and therefore it’s become a special special place to both of us.
+Tuscany is also where I will be getting married Next year and therefore it’s become a special special place for both of us.
 Our wedding venue is very much a traditional Tuscan villa with farmhouse buildings white stone and vineyards and olive groves in the background.

 Welcome to my extensive Tuscany itinerary travel guide where you will find all the essential information you need to plan the perfect trip to this beautiful Italian region.

 There are some truly spectacular towns and villages in Tuscany.
 From medieval hilltop villages, to larger towns with beautiful old town centres.
 Or if you prefer something a little more upbeat, there are several big cities packed with culture and entertainment.
 Each region in Tuscany has something unique to offer.
 Wander through the cobbled streets of quaint Italian towns and you will soon fall under the spell of Tuscany.

 The main towns and cities in Tuscany include; Florence, Pisa, Siena, Grosseto, Arezzo.
 And with neighbouring towns of Bologna, Rome and Genoa not far away.
 In addition to Florence, Siena, Pisa, Lucca and Arezzo are all worth at least a day, with smaller hilltowns like San Gimignano, Cortona and Volterra also vying for attention.
 But don’t let art distract you from landscape: the vineyards of Chianti and Montalcino, the Carrara marble quarries north of Lucca, or the wild Maremma coastal strip are all must-sees.